MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/conference-scheduling-and-management.md

 avcall.BeginEstablish(EstablishCallback, state);
 ```

 As previously mentioned in this topic, in the Conference Commands and Events section, an MCU can become active after the **ConferenceSession** join operation has completed.
 If a call was established to an MCU that has not yet become active, UCMA 4.0 queues the call request and executes it within 30 seconds if the MCU becomes active.
-If the MCU does not become active within 30 seconds, so that the call operation fails, it is the application’s responsibility to try again, or monitor the state of the **McuSession** subclass and retry after it becomes active.
+If the MCU does not become active within 30 seconds, so that the call operation fails, it's the application’s responsibility to try again, or monitor the state of the **McuSession** subclass and retry after it becomes active.

 ## McuSession operations

-During a conference it is possible to request an MCU to dial out to another participant.
+During a conference it's possible to request an MCU to dial out to another participant.
 The MCU initiates a call to the required destination and reports the results to the application.

 An application might execute the following sample code for a situation in which two participants are in an audio conference discussing a problem and find that they need the help of a third person, Alice.
 One participant requests the AV MCU to dial out to the Alice’s cell phone so that she can become a conference participant.